Developer: Riot Publisher: Riot Release: 12/11/92 Genre: Action

 Unlike most platformers Psycho Dream has an elaborate back story.
 Sayaka Kaori is a girl that has fallen into a coma.
 However she can be reached by peering into her dreams using a machine.
 The National Public Safety Commission has a special division named the Diamond Dogs who enter people’s dreams to save their lives.
 To save Sayaka they send two of their best operatives, Ryo and Maria.

 Each character has their own distinct quirks that make their gameplay unique.
 Maria has a Belmont style whip that allows her to attack from a distance.
-As her attack power increases the whip is traded for powerful claws.
+As her attack power increases the whip becomes powerful claws.
 In her ultimate form she dons a pair of wings that can slow her falling speed.
 Ryo is a cyborg in the dream world and as you gain more power his human façade fades away.
-The sword has medium range but is upgraded to a sickle that attacks in a wide circle.
+The sword has medium range powers up in to a sickle that attacks in a wide circle.

 Considering its publisher It should come as no surprise that Psycho Dream is very similar to Valis.
 Both games feature an equal mix of action and platforming.
 The initial stages here feature very little platforming to acclimate you to the power-up system.
 It is in the back half that it becomes more daring.
 As much as I like the approach the first half is very boring as you fight the least threatening collection of enemies.
 As you delve deeper into Sayaka’s mind it becomes more interesting and I wish the entire game were that inspired.
-It’s also pretty short at six stages which is made worse by its lacking challenge.
+It is also pretty short at six stages and the lacking challenge makes it feel shorter.

 I found Psycho Dream to be very easy overall.
 Your life bar is generous and with respawning enemies you can refill health pretty easily.
-The time limit is supposed to pressure you into staying on the move but is so generous you can ignore.
+The time limit pressures you into staying on the move but is so generous you can ignore it.
 It also resets with every new screen.
 You have infinite continues and while it is annoying to restart a given level from the beginning each stage is of medium length.
 The only challenge comes from the boss battles.
 Their patterns can be tricky and if you are depowered at any point can be next to impossible.
 It never reaches the point of frustration however.
 I think a reasonably skilled gamer will breeze through the game in less than an hour however.

 In Closing